Pylons/pyramid/docs/narr/hooks.rst

 add_tween can provide an optional hint that can influence the implicit tween chain ordering by supplying ``under`` or ``over`` (or both) arguments to :meth:`~pyramid.config.Configurator.add_tween`.
-These hints are only used used when an explicit tween chain is not used (when the ``pyramid.tweens`` configuration value is not set).
-See :ref:`explicit_tweens` for a description of how to set an explicit tweens list.
+These hints are only used used when an explicit tween ordering is not used.
+See :ref:`explicit_tween_ordering` for a description of how to set an explicit tween ordering.

 Allowable values for ``under`` or ``over`` (or both) are: